miklevin/Pipulate.com/software.md

 # {{ page.description }}

+### What is FOSS SEO Software?

+FOSS SEO Software stands for free and open source search engine optimization software.
+It is a compilation of software components which you customize and assemble into products you can call your own for the purpose of building audience to your website or other Internet properties.

 Study this page to learn many of the best tricks needed for SEO, plus many of the techniques that make Python a joy to use, and complex deliverables simple.
+While labeled "SEO" most of the techniques outlined here are equally applicable for the fields of ***Data Science*** and ***Data Engineering***.

 #### What You Will Find on This Page